 To learn more about the art and process of traditional Sardinian handweaving, see The Art of Handweaving.

-To see a selection of the textiles, see the Catalog page.
+To see a selection of our handwoven textiles, see the Catalog page.

-A short documentary film, I Want to Weave the Weft of Time (Tessere le Trame del Tempo) Isa, Susanna, and Maria and shows the art of the tessitori artigianli and the importance of what their work and lives brings to the world.
+To understand even more how difficult this art is, watch the short documentary film, I Want to Weave the Weft of Time (Tessere le Trame del Tempo).
+This film features Isa, Susanna, and Maria and shows the art of the tessitori artigianli and the importance of what their work and lives brings to the world.
 You can watch the trailer here.